 UUA Policy on Community Investments

 In January 2003 the Unitarian Universalist Association (UUA) Board of Trustees passed a policy formally requiring that a portion of UUA funds be invested in Community Investing (CI) Assets, generally recognized as investments in Community Development Financial Institutions (CDFIs).
-The board further created the Community Development Matching Program as an incentive to encourage congregations and districts to adopt a similar policy of Community Investing.
-Through this program the UUA will match church and district CI investments which meet certain criteria.
-The criteria for the match have been developed by the UUA Socially Responsible Investing Committee (SRIC) in collaboration with the Treasurer and Financial Advisor.
-Below are the latest eligibility requirements and application procedures.
+Congregations are encouraged to invest idle cash and investment funds in community investments.

 Key Definitions